simlu/semantic-release/docs/usage/configuration.md

 Default: `master`<br>
 CLI arguments: `-b`, `--branch`

 The branch on which releases should happen.
+All branches can be targeted with `*`.

 ### repositoryUrl